7 Email Automation Campaign Workflows & How to Create Them

-Email automation campaigns have emerged as the bread and butter for ‘smart’ companies.
-After all, these campaigns are hyper-personalized, relevant, timely, and useful for your customer base.
-On the business side, all you have to do is set up the email once and let the automation software take care of the rest–as soon as the user meets the trigger you defined, the email will automatically be sent to them, without your intervention.
+Email automation campaigns have become the bread and butter for ‘smart’ companies.
+After all, these campaigns are hyper-personalized, relevant, timely, and valuable for your customer base.
+On the business side, you must set up the email once and let the automation software take care of the rest.
+As soon as the customer meets the trigger you defined, the email will automatically be sent to them without your intervention.

-The Learning: Email automation campaigns basically automate your entire marketing process from start to finish, and make every marketer’s life convenient and simpler.
+The Learning: Email automation campaigns automate your entire marketing process from start to finish and make every marketer’s life convenient and more straightforward.

-Primary Triggers: When User Installs the App or When the User Creates an Account
+Primary Triggers: When the User Installs the App or When the User Creates an Account

 When to Use It: When you want to: